jgruber/tmos-cloudinit/README.md

 There are implicit declarations of the TMM intefaces names to use for the data plane default route and the configuration sychronization interfaces.
 If these declarations are omitted, the module will attempt to assign them dynamically based on available network configuration data.

-This cloudinit module writes and executes onboarding scripts in the `/opt/cloud/tmos_configdrive_openstack` directory.
+This modules create initialization scripts containing TMOS `tmsh` commands to fulfill the specified configurations.
+The generated initialization scripts are created in the `/opt/cloud/tmos_configdrive_openstack` directory on the device.

 This cloudinit module optionally composes f5-declarative-onboarding declarations in the `/var/lib/cloud/f5-declarative-onboarding` directory.
 This declaration is in JSON format.